 Another story was told to me by a librarian who had just retired.
 She had been a recipient of mother’s allowance—the name for welfare at the time—when MINCOME was introduced.
 As a single mother she was frustrated because she’d been denied the opportunity to take job training while collecting welfare.
 When she transferred to MINCOME, that decision was hers alone.
 She soon had a part-time job that eventually became full time, and when I spoke with her she had just retired and was justifiably proud of having modelled a different kind of life for her two daughters.

-A GAI empowers people.
+A Guaranteed Annual Income empowers people.
 For example, they can plan ahead and invest in their education.

 There are challenges in introducing a gai, but some difficulties cited by skeptics are imaginary.
 They note correctly that a GAI subsidizes low wages and conclude that the introduction of a GAI would drive down wages.
 In fact the opposite outcome is likely.
 No one has to work to collect a GAI, and therefore potential employees would have the power to refuse low-paid or dangerous work.